gugarosa/cmpipe/doc/source/cookbook.rst

 5. Operate the pipeline
 -----------------------

-From this point on, operating the pipeline is solely accomplished by manipulating the :mod:`~mpipe.Pipeline` object.
-Input tasks are fed using :meth:`~mpipe.Pipeline.put()`:
+From this point on, operating the pipeline is solely accomplished by manipulating the :mod:`~cmpipe.Pipeline` object.
+Input tasks are fed using :meth:`~cmpipe.Pipeline.put()`:
 ::

   pipe.put(something)

-Output results, if any, are fetched using :meth:`~mpipe.Pipeline.get()`:
+Output results, if any, are fetched using :meth:`~cmpipe.Pipeline.get()`:
 ::

   result = pipe.get()

-Alternatively, one can iterate the output stream with :meth:`~mpipe.Pipeline.results()` method:
+Alternatively, one can iterate the output stream with :meth:`~cmpipe.Pipeline.results()` method:
 ::

   for result in pipe.results():